Dwayne McDuffie: Marvel and Milestone

-Movies, television, and video games
+Films, television, and video games

 After Milestone had ceased publishing new comics, Static was developed into an animated series Static Shock.
 McDuffie was hired to write and story-edit on the series, writing 11 episodes.

 His other television writing credits included Teen Titans and What's New, Scooby-Doo?.

 McDuffie was hired as a staff writer for the animated series Justice League and was promoted to story editor and producer as the series became Justice League Unlimited.
-During the entire run of the animated series, McDuffie wrote, produced, or story-edited 69 out of the 91 episodes.
+During the series' run, McDuffie wrote, produced, or edited 69 of 91 episodes.

 McDuffie also wrote the story for the video game Justice League Heroes.

-McDuffie was hired to help revamp and story-edit Cartoon Network's popular animated Ben 10 franchise with Ben 10: Alien Force, continuing the adventures of the ten-year-old title character into his mid and late teenage years.
-During the run of the series, McDuffie wrote episodes 1–3, 14, 25–28, 45 and 46 and/or story-edited all forty-six episodes.
-McDuffie also produced and story edited for the second sequel series Ben 10: Ultimate Alien, which premiered April 23.
-2010.
-He wrote episodes 1, 10, 11, 16, 30, 39 together with J. M. DeMatteis and 52.
+McDuffie was also a writer, producer, and editor for the Ben 10 series Alien Force and Ultimate Alien.
+His final writing credit was the Ben 10: Omniverse pilot episode "The More Things Change", which aired posthumously in 2012.

-McDuffie wrote a number of direct-to-DVD animated films featuring DC Comics characters – including Justice League: Crisis on Two Earths and Justice League: Doom.
-He scripted the direct-to-DVD adaptation of All-Star Superman, which was released one day after his death.
+McDuffie wrote a number of direct-to-DVD animated films featuring DC Comics characters, including Justice League: Crisis on Two Earths and Justice League: Doom.
+He scripted the film adaptation of All-Star Superman, which released one day after his death.
 Justice League: Doom was released posthumously in 2012.

-McDuffie's work was also seen on Ben 10: Omniverse, having shared story by credit on the first two episodes, "The More Things Change, Parts 1 and 2."

 Return to comics

-After his popular work in Justice League and Justice League Unlimited, McDuffie returned to writing comic books.
+After his work on Justice League and Justice League Unlimited, McDuffie returned to writing comic books.
 He wrote the Marvel miniseries Beyond!.

 In 2007, McDuffie wrote several issues of Firestorm for DC Comics, starting in January through to its cancellation.
 Later that year, he became the regular writer on Fantastic Four, scripting issues #542–553 (cover-dated Dec.
 2006 March 2008).
-As well, he wrote Justice League of America vol. 2, writing virtually every issue from #13–34 (Nov.
-2007 – Aug.
-2009).
-He was fired from that series following a Lying in the Gutters compilation of his frank answers to fans about the creative process.
+Furthermore, he wrote Justice League of America vol. 2 from issues #13–34 (November 2007 – August 2009).
+He was fired from the series following a Lying in the Gutters compilation of his frank answers to fans about the creative process.

-He married comic book and animation-TV writer Charlotte Fullerton in 2009.
+McDuffie married comic book and television writer Charlotte Fullerton in 2009.

-McDuffie wrote Milestone Forever for DC Comics, a two-issue, squarebound miniseries chronicling the final adventures of his Milestone characters before a catastrophic event that fuses their continuity with the continuity of the DC Universe.
+McDuffie wrote Milestone Forever, a two-issue miniseries chronicling the final adventures of his Milestone characters before they are transported to the DC Universe.